Minh111104/AI_chatbot/README.md

 ## Overview

 This is a simple AI chatbot powered by the Ollama server and the `gemma2:9b` model.
-The bot is designed to have a friendly personality, loves football (especially FC Barcelona), and enjoys helping with programming problems.
+The bot is designed to have a friendly personality, loves football (especially FC Barcelona), and enjoys helping with programming problems (you can change this settings).

 ## Prerequisites